pangolindex/exchange-contracts/contracts/sunshine-staking/README.md

 ## Compounding

-Compounding is provided as series of extensions to the core SAR contract.
+Compounding is provided as an extension to the core SAR contract.
 Compounding allows harvesting without resetting the staking duration, which technically violates the second rule of the staking duration.
-However, this is not an issue because when compounding, harvested rewards do not leave the contract.
+However, this is not an issue, because when compounding, harvested rewards do not leave the contract.
 The only way to remove those tokens from the contract after compounding would be to withdraw.
-Since withdrawing would reset the staking duration of all the staked balance, there is no need to reset the staking duration when compounding.
+Since withdrawing resets the staking duration of all the staked balance, there is no need to reset the staking duration when compounding.